cenanypirany/olymedapi/README.md

 The server must have Python 3 installed along with Pip (Python Package Index) for version 3.

-Use pip to install pipenv:
+Use Pip to install Pipenv:
 ```
 pip install pipenv
 ```